ProfessionalLinuxUsersGroup/course-books/docs/lac/u8lab.md

 #### 2.8.3 - Multiple Alternative (if/then/elif/…/else or Case)

 Multiple alternatives provide a branch for any numbers of ways that a program can go.
 They can be structured as if, then, `else if` `elif` in bash, `else`.
 They can also be framed in the case statement, which can select any number of cases (like doors) that can be selected from.
-There should always be a default `else` value for case statements, that is to say, if one of the many conditions don’t exist there is something that happens anyways (\*) in case statements.
+There should always be a default `else` value for case statements, that is to say, if one of the many conditions don't exist there is something that happens anyways (\*) in case statements.

 ```bash linenums="1"